LiyaNova/LiyaNova/README.md

 My name is **Iuliia Filimonova**!
 I'm a mobile developer, interested in web development and UI design.
-Here you may find my practice and projects.
+Here you may find my projects.

 ***
 ### 📫 Contact Information